The mortgage loan.

 - Residential mortgage:

-A loan that one or more people borrow from a bank or building society in order to buy a house or other property to live in.
+A residential mortgage is a loan borrowed from a bank or building society to buy a house or other property for the borrower or borrowers to live in.
 The loan is secured against the property and is repaid over an agreed period of time.

-A qualified and regulated person handling legal matters, including property ownership transfers.
+A qualified and regulated person handling legal matters, including conveyancing.